reactiveui/refit/README.md

 {
 }
 ```
+You may want to know the information of the current method as well.
+Then you can add path or tag for metrics and telemetry.
+Even more that you may want to set custom attributes to the method.

-You can access the concrete type of the interface for use in a handler, such as to alter the URL of the request:
+You can access the concrete type of the interface and the current method for use in a handler, such as to alter the URL of the request:

 [//]: # ({% raw %})
 ```csharp